Woe unto you when all men speak well of you, for so did their fathers to the false prophets. (Luke 6:26)

 The would-be leader who fails to recognize this will be constantly bewildered by the reactions of the people he has been sent to serve.

-A pastor comes into a church with a divine mandate.
+He comes into a church with a divine mandate.
 (This is not pious talk.
-He has been called by God into the ministry and sent by Him to this church.
+He has been called by the Heavenly Father into this ministry and sent by Him to this church.
 If that’s not a divine mandate, nothing is.)
 He proceeds to take the reins and lead out.
-To his utter amazement, many of the very people he expected to welcome his ministry, to support his vision, to affirm his godliness, to volunteer their service–those very people–stand back and carp and criticize and find fault.
-(Want to see it in Scripture?
-Numbers 16.)
+To his utter amazement, the very people he expected to welcome his ministry, to support his vision, to affirm his godliness, to volunteer their service–those very people–stand back and carp and criticize and find fault.

-Because he’s human, he begins to wonder many things: Did I make a mistake in coming here?
+Because he’s human, he begins to wonder: Did I make a mistake in coming here?
 Am I doing something wrong?
 Are these people not God’s children?
 Should I stay?
 Should I leave?

 My answer: You’re doing just fine, preacher.
 Stay the course.